dos-group/gardening-adventure/ReadMe.md

 # Initial Setup

 Custom raspbian OS creation is part of this repository which installs necessary packages and configurations for setting up `gateway` and `node` Pis respectively.
 The configuration files are listed under the folder `batman`.
-These files could further be modified according the needs of the project.
+These files could further be modified according to the needs of the project.
 Also the image creation, requires Ubuntu/Debian OS.

 To create an image: